Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I dropped a buttery potato on my chestnut Ugg boots.
 In my panic, I cleaned them using the proper Ugg cleaner (which I once used successfully to get a chocolate stain out) and it hasn't budged.
 I did it again, and it still looks no different although it is still wet.
 Since I've googled it, I see I probably should have used cornstarch or baby talc instead.
 Is it too late for this?
 Is the stain unfixable now?

 Over time the suede outers of your boots may fade.
 This page contains some suggestions for revitalizing faded UGGs.
-This is a guide about fixing faded UGG boots.
+This is a page about fixing faded UGG boots.